 Below are the updates that I posted on social media during my solo unsupported hike across Iceland Traverse.
-To view the main expedition page, route and gallery of images please click here.
-To view my kit list please click here.

 It was 4.30am in a cheap and less than cheerful hotel near Gatwick airport, when I put on my one and only set of clothes for the next month, brushed my hair for the last time, and entered ‘feral expedition mode!’
 By 8 am I had arrived in the land of Fire and Ice and spent the day buying the last few things I needed like gas, and unnecessarily packing and re-packing my bag.
 Tomorrow I will make the 6hr journey, via 4 buses, to the most southerly point of Iceland to begin my next adventure… heading north.

 I will be travelling through the Odadahraun Desert, Iceland’s most desolate destination and the largest lava field in the world.
 The chance of seeing anyone else once upon the plateau will be extremely unlikely.
 This barren unworldly luna landscape will provide views like nothing I have ever seen before… Mordor here I come!